Ohio University/OhioHealth Orthopedic Physical Therapy Residency

 The Ohio University Division of Physical Therapy and OhioHealth are pleased to offer an orthopedic clinical residency.
-This partnership brings together the strengths of both organizations to create an extremely high-quality residency program designed to advance the clinical and scientific knowledge base, clinical skills, clinical research skills, and teaching effectiveness of physical therapists.
+This partnership brings together the strengths of both organizations to create a high-quality residency program designed to advance the clinical and scientific knowledge base, clinical skills, clinical research skills, and teaching effectiveness of physical therapists.

 OhioHealth offers strong and varied clinical experiences with advanced clinical mentoring by physical therapists and physicians, while the Ohio University Division of Physical Therapy offers exceptional learning experiences through coursework, advanced clinical and teaching mentorship, and research opportunities.
 The specific advantages of this partnership are to improve patient care and to enhance and build the careers of physical therapists.

 The resident will be an employee of OhioHealth and will earn 80% salary commensurate with experience.
 Benefits typical of an OhioHealth associate are provided by OhioHealth.

 James Odenthal, DPT, OCS

 Residency Director, Ohio University/OhioHealth Orthopedic Residency

 W290 Grover Center

 Each resident will participate in 32 hours/week of patient care with 3 hours of this time each week designated as 1-on-1 mentoring with his/her mentor.
 Additionally, residents will have the opportunity to observe and learn from other designated therapists and healthcare providers during each learning module.
 Surgical observations will also be available to enhance and promote the learning experience.